rick-r/marriage-figaro-norway/captions.md

 ma far burla simile
 è poi crudeltà.

-    Clearly I owe you an apology.
+    Clearly I owe you
+    an apology.
-    But this was some joke...
+    But this was some joke!

 LA CONTESSA & SUSANNA:
 Le vostre follie non mertan pietà.

+    You don't deserve forgiveness.

-    You don't deserve forgiveness
+    You don't deserve forgiveness.

 IL CONTE: